mohan8488/group-website-test/content/en/post/24-04-24-nikos/index.md

 N. Kalafatakis was able to provide a glimpse of the interesting world of Soft Matter Physics to a cheerful  audience of students and faculty from various academic backgrounds as they sipped their favorite beers.

 {{% callout note %}}
-\* Please contact N. Kalafatakis to understand more about his research.
+\* Contact N. Kalafatakis to understand more about his research.
 {{% /callout %}}